Amir-h2085/Learning-Git/README.md

 # Learning-Git
-##This is a learning repository
+This is a learning repository
-hello world